List of Oko satellites

-Oko is a Russian satellite-based missile detection and early warning system.
+Oko is a Russian (previously Soviet) satellite-based missile detection and early warning system.
 The system has used a total of 101 satellites, which were launched between 1972 and 2012.
 Eighty six US-K satellites, operated in semisynchronous elliptical molniya orbits, were launched by Molniya-M carrier rockets with Blok 2BL upper stages, whilst the geostationary part of the system was served by seven US-KS and eight US-KMO satellites, launched using Proton-K carrier rockets with Blok DM and DM-2 upper stages.